joereynolds/jn/README.md

 It should:

-- treat directories as "books"
+- treat directories as books
-- treat each note as a line in the file
+- treat files as notes
 - Work with any existing directories i.e. no need to create books, just point it at a dir if you want
 - Save config in `XDG_CONFIG_HOME`
 - Save books/notes in first in place specified by config, if not present, then